 Increased demand for telehealth services is creating a simultaneous explosion in new technologies and the sheer number of health care specialties and licensed professionals seeking entry into the virtual health care delivery market.
 Entry into this market, however, is complicated by a tangled web of regulatory requirements, many of which are at the state level and can differ by profession.
 Considerations include creating the appropriate corporate structure, ensuring that professional licensure requirements are met, creating a business model through which the appropriate standard of care is offered, and evaluating and addressing potential compliance issues.
 Clients rely on us for step-by-step guidance and support in the often arduous and time-consuming process of getting their virtual businesses off the ground.

 Putting the Right Structure in Place

-Many of our telehealth clients launch businesses with little or no previous experience in the health care field, or with telehealth laws and regulations, and often are largely unaware of the legal and regulatory hurdles before them.
-For example, telehealth companies must establish corporate structures that meet the regulatory conditions of each of the states in which they operate, each of which has distinct corporate structure and ownership requirements.
-Our substantial experience—both in setting up national platforms and in advising clients more generally about related regulatory requirements—makes us the logical choice to help clients plan for and establish the right foundation and framework.
+Many of our telehealth clients launch businesses with little or no previous experience in the health care field, or with telehealth laws and regulations, and often need to be made aware of the legal and regulatory hurdles before them.
+For example, telehealth companies must establish corporate structures that meet the regulatory conditions of each state in which they operate, each of which has distinct corporate structure and ownership requirements.
+Our substantial experience—in both setting up national platforms and advising clients more generally about related regulatory requirements—makes us the logical choice to help clients plan for and establish the right foundation and framework.